nullivex/ah-wiki/Clients/Web-Clients.md

 	}
 ```

 * you can provide the `?callback=myFunc` param to initiate a JSONp response which will wrap the returned JSON in your callback function.
+The mime type of the response will change from JSON to Javascript.
 * unless otherwise provided, the api will set default values of limit and offset to help with paginating long lists of response objects (default: limit=100, offset=0).
-These are defined in `config.js`
+These defaults are defined in `config.js`
-* the error if everything is OK will be "OK", otherwise, you should set a string error within your action
+* If everything went OK with your request, no error attribute will be set on the response, otherwise, you should set a string error within your action
 * to build the response for "hello" above, the action would have set `connection.response.hello = "world";`

 You may also enable a HTTPS server with actionHero.
-It works exactly the same as the http server, and you can have both running with little overhead.
+It works exactly the same as the http server.
+You cannot have the http and https server running at the same time.
 The following information should be enabled in your `config.js` file:

-	configData.httpsServer = {
+	configData.httpServer = {
 		"enable": true,
+		"secure": true,
-		"port": 4443,
+		"port": 8080,
+		"bindIP": "0.0.0.0", // which IP to listen on (use 0.0.0.0 for all)
-		"keyFile": "./certs/server-key.pem",
+		"keyFile": "./certs/server-key.pem", // only for secure = true
-		"certFile": "./certs/server-cert.pem",
+		"certFile": "./certs/server-cert.pem", // only for secure = true
-		"bindIP": "0.0.0.0"
 	};

 ## Files and Routes for http and https clients

 actionHero can also serve up flat files.
 There is an action, `file.js` which is used to do this and a file server is part of the core framework (check out `initFileserver.js` for more information).  actionHero will not cache thees files and each request to `file` will re-read the file from disk (like the nginx web server).

 * /public and /api are  routes which expose the 'directories' of those types.
-These top level paths can be configured in `config.js` with `api.configData.commonWeb.urlPathForActions` and `api.configData.commonWeb.urlPathForFiles`.
+These top level path can be configured in `config.js` with `api.configData.commonWeb.urlPathForActions` and `api.configData.commonWeb.urlPathForFiles`.
 * the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `api.configData.commonWeb.rootEndpointType`.
 The default is `api`.
 * actionHero will serve up flat files (html, images, etc) as well from your ./public folder.
 This is accomplished via a `file` action or via the 'file' route as described above. `http://{baseUrl}/public/{pathToFile}` is equivalent to `http://{baseUrl}?action=file&fileName={pathToFile}` and `http://{baseUrl}/file/{pathToFile}`.
 * Errors will result in a 404 (file not found) with a message you can customize.